kossLAN/SysFlake/README.md

     ```nix run github:nix-community/nixos-anywhere -- --flake <path to configuration>#<configuration name> root@<ip address>```

 ## Notes
-  - I'm not a very aesthetic person when it comes to my ReadMe's so this is the best you get 8)
+  - I'm not a very aesthetic person when it comes to my ReadMe's so this is the best you get
-  - I have yet to overhaul my system configuration for galahad as it is the longest standing component in my system